Candidates for Co-President

 Joanne Whitney Hill RN MSN

 Joanne received her Bachelor of Science in Nursing from Texas Christian University and a Master of Science in Nursing from University of Texas Health Science Center at Houston.
 Joining the Navy in 1973 via the Nurse Corps Candidate Program, she served for 30 years as a Nurse Corps Officer, reaching the rank of Commander.
 Her first active duty assignment in North Carolina began at Naval Hospital Camp Lejeune in 1994, and she never left, retiring from Naval Hospital Cherry Point in 2003.

 Candidate for Treasurer: Nancy Shoemaker

-Nancy, who co-founded the branch and served on its board until 2014, rejoined the board as treasurer in 2015.
+Nancy, who co-founded the branch in 2008 and served on its board until 2014, rejoined the board as treasurer in 2015.
 She is standing for re-election.
 She believes that the branch model is a good one to connect members who live far from community-based branches or for whom community-based branches are not a good “fit”.
 She hopes that during this term she can advocate to the national organization to simplify and streamline dues processing (we’re not there yet), as well as find someone willing to train as the next treasurer with that simplified model.

 Candidates for Directors at Large